brestnichki/humanbeans-clock/README.md

 Milen – designer

 “Flutter is a great framework compared to my previous experience with android development.
 We were able to just start working on our idea and build on top of it as we moved along.
-A lot of things i struggled with before - animation orchestration and such was just a breaze ih Flutter”
+A lot of things i struggled with before - animation orchestration and such was just a breeze in Flutter”

 Bobby - developer